 Our recommendations strike a balance between excellent protection, a worthwhile selection of features, and minimal impact on your PC’s performance.
 You can read about how we test antivirus suites below.

-Updated on 2/18/2021 to include our latest review of G Data Total Security, a capable and well-organized AV suite with two malware engines and a host of extra features for keeping your data safe.
+Updated on 4/28/2021 to include our review of PC Matic 4.0, which takes a holistic approach to the health of your devices by monitoring and optimizing all the component parts, with antivirus protection just one of those.
 See links to all of our antivirus reviews at the bottom of this article.

 Best antivirus suite 2021